sorinboia/nginx-experience-aws/guide/4unit.md

 service/arcadia-app3 created
 </pre>

-Let check that all is deployed and working as expected:
+2. Let's check that all is deployed and working as expected:
 <pre>
 Command:
 kubectl get pods